 - ■The Comic Market (Comiket) is a marketplace where individuals can offer their own self-produced creations to a community that appreciates and supports such creative personal activities.
 Comiket primarily focuses on acting as a communal exchange place for self-published books, known as dojinshi.
 Japanese dictionaries define dojinshi as self-published material aimed toward likeminded individuals and the Comic Market invites any publication (books, music, films, software, etc.) published by individuals that are not available through standard commercial outlets.
 Applications for booths are processed prior to the event.
 You cannot apply for a booth at Comiket itself. - One goal of the Comic Market is aiding creative efforts conducted outside the established commercial realms, and thereby encourage innovation and interaction within the overall community revolving around manga, anime and games.
 Comiket places emphasis on community building that empowers individual creativity, initiative, freedom, and to that end we strive our best to accommodate a large and diverse collection of dojinshi publishing groups, known as circles, to offer their dojinshi (noncorporate, limited distribution publications).
-Comiket places great priority on artistic freedom, subject to certain conditions necessary to ensure smooth operation of the Comic Market and retain compliance to Japanese laws. - Comiket is a large scale, privately run exposition and marketplace.
+Comiket places great priority on artistic freedom, subject to certain conditions necessary to ensure smooth operation of the Comic Market and retain compliance to Japanese laws. - •Comiket is a large scale, privately run exposition and marketplace.
 Comiket is neither a commercial enterprise, nor a governmental operation.
 The operation of the Comic Market is made possible by a volunteer based organization, the Comic Market (Comiket) Committee.

-\Due to construction at Tokyo Big Sight, changes are expected from Comic Market 89 and onward.
-Please listen for instructions given by Comiket staff.
+\Due to construction at Tokyo Big Sight, many changes have occured.
+Please pay close attention to instructions given by Comiket Staff.